Vadakste Manor

-Vadakste Manor (Vadakstes muiža, Waddaxt) is a manor house in Vadakste Parish, Saldus Municipality in the historical region of Zemgale, in Latvia.
+Vadakste Manor (Vadakstes muiža, Waddaxt) is a manor house in Vadakste Parish, Saldus Municipality in the Semigallia region of Latvia.

 History

 Architectural ensemble of the manor complex is situated on the right bank of the Vadakste River.
 In ancient times it was location of the Semigallian mound and the last Semigallian settlement before tribe moved to modern days Lithuania.

 Vadakste Manor was a property of von Bistram noble family until the early 20th century.